 This paper may be given to candidates as soon as it is received by the centre.
+Candidates must be given the whole paper.
 The 8-hour supervised test can be scheduled at any time provided it is completed no later than [date to be confirmed on live paper].